2022 Investment Climate Statements: Saint Kitts and Nevis

 Public officials are not subject to financial disclosure laws.
 The Financial Intelligence Unit and the police force’s white-collar crime unit investigate reports on suspicious financial transactions, but these reports were not available to the public.

 Government agencies involved in enforcement of anti-corruption laws include the Royal St. Kitts and Nevis Police Force, the Director of Public Prosecutions, and the Financial Intelligence Unit.
 The Financial Intelligence Unit investigates financial crimes, but no independent body has been established to handle allegations of government corruption.

 10. Political and Security Environment

 St. Kitts and Nevis does not have a recent history of politically motivated violence or civil disturbance.
-The government constantly reviews mandatory protocols and measures related to the COVID-19 pandemic.
 St. Kitts and Nevis’ general elections are constitutionally due in 2025.